 One of the great things about this candy is that it turns out wonderfully delicious, and it’s a great gift without the hefty price tag.
 It’s super easy to make and comes out looking like you ordered it from a catalog.

-You can make the peppermint bark and have enough to give away to a couple of friends or family, and only spend about one-third of the price of store-bought candy.
+You can make the peppermint bark and have enough to give away to a couple of friends or family and only spend about one-third of the price of store-bought candy.

 What Ingredients Do I Need To Make Peppermint Bark?